robosense2025/track1/README.md

 > 1. What VLMs can we use?

 The participants can use any VLMs that are **open-sourced**.
-Therefore, `GPT-4o`, `Claude 3.5 Sonnet`, `Gemini 2.0 Pro`, etc. are not allowed.
+Therefore, `GPT-4o`, `Claude 3.5 Sonnet`, `Gemini 2.0 Pro`, etc., are not allowed.

 > 2. What should I submit for reproducibility?

 Submit the code if you are using existing open-sourced VLMs.
-Additionally, submit weights if you perform finetuning.
+Additionally, submit weights if you perform fine-tuning.

+> 3. Why are the evaluation results different using the same prediction file?

+We use LLM to evaluate open-ended questions.
+The MCQs result should the exactly the same, while open-ended questions might vary within a small numerical range.

 ## 🔗 Resources